 Logan International Airport is regarded as a TSA innovation site.
 TSA Innovation sites are designated airports where TSA is engaging with authorities and carriers to implement prototype technology and processes.

 Since 1975, explosive detection canines have been employed for the security of travelers and workers alike.
-Currently, the airport is deploying the latest technology in Body-worn Explosive Detection called Vapor Wake dogs to ensure passenger safety.
-Vapor Wake dogs are an innovative security solution for airports because of their ability to detect explosives on a person while in transit.
+Currently, the airport is deploying the latest technology in Body-worn Explosive Detection called Vapor Detection dogs to ensure passenger safety.
+Vapor Detection dogs are an innovative security solution for airports because of their ability to detect explosives on a person while in transit.
 VW explosive detection canines are exclusively bred and trained in the United States by Auburn University and VWK9.
 Their skilled training enables them to detect and locate the source of an explosive odor that is moving in high traffic areas of thousands of people versus traditional explosive detection canines that can only sense statically placed explosives.

 Inspired by www.wcvb.com